Six Common Furnace Problems

 There are six common problems that can plague a furnace.

-- A clogged air filter can cause the system to work much harder than it has to and causes it to lose efficiency.
+- A clogged air filter can cause the system to work much harder than needed and causes it to lose efficiency.

-- Your thermostat is the systems feeler out into the environment of your home.
-It is how it knows what the temperature is and what temperature you want it to be.
+- Your thermostat is the systems feeler in the environment of your home.
+It knows what the temperature is, and what temperature you want it to be.
 If the batteries are low or the thermostat is not properly calibrated, it will never tell the system to start.